please click here for frequently asked questions about the zoo’s reopening procedures.

 How many animals does the Zoo have?

-Zoo residents from around the world include more than 500 animals, ranging from megavertebrates, like elephants and giraffes, to skinks and tree frogs.
-With the addition of our new Asia – Trail of the Tiger exhibit in April 2011, we’ve added several exotic Asian species, including orangutans, moon bears, tapirs, small-clawed otters and colorful birds.
+Zoo residents from around the world include more than 700 animals, ranging from mega-vertebrates, like rhinos and giraffes, to primates and alpacas.
+With the addition of our new World of Reptiles and Friends exhibit in June 2018, we’ve added several exotic species including crocodiles, venomous snakes, rare frogs and monkeys.

 How long has the Zoo been accredited by the AZA?

 The Virginia Zoo was first accredited in 1974 and continues to adhere to the high standards set by the Association of Zoos & Aquariums (AZA).
-In 2013, the Virginia Zoo’s accreditation was renewed and the red panda habitat in the Aisa – Trail of the Tiger exhibit was acclaimed as one of the best the inspection committee had seen.
+In 2018, the Virginia Zoo’s accreditation was renewed.

 Are there other Zoos in Virginia?